Table of Contents

 Which doesn’t make a whole lotta sense because why would you make it harder for people who are just starting out vs. those who have well-established businesses?

-Okay, time to make some hay with Mary Kay!
+Okay, it’s time to make some hay with Mary Kay!

 Consultants, Star Consultants, Red Jackets, Team Leaders, Directors-in-Qualification (DIQ), National Sales Directors, the list goes on and on.